fmadore/IWAC-overview/Refactoring roadmap.md

 - ✅ Fix style conflicts and ensure compatibility

 ### Phase 3: Full Application Transition (Current)
+- ✅ Fix UI interaction issues:
+  - ✅ Add cursor utilities for better interactive cues
+  - ✅ Improve popup behavior and positioning for info tooltips
+  - ✅ Enhance tab navigation appearance and behavior
+- ✅ Document new utilities and their usage patterns in the README
+- ✅ Enforce style consistency across components
 - [ ] Update remaining visualization components to use the new CSS architecture:
   - [ ] Update CountryDistribution.svelte
   - [ ] Update LanguageDistribution.svelte